-Operation and Maintenance - Safety

-Deliverable Entity Responsible Continue assisting and coordinating with rescue professionals to generally maintain a safe and enjoyable park experience within the State Park.
-N.H.
-State ParksSummit PartnersCommission Where needed, ensure that an updated emergency response plan for State Parks exists.
-N.H.
-State Parks Continue to promote hiker safety education for all season hiking.
-N.H.
-State Parks will determine, in coordination with rescue agencies, its role in off-Park rescues.
-N.H.
-State Parks Summit Partners Commission

-Operation and Maintenance - Real Property Management

-Deliverable Entity Responsible Report on how State property at the Summit is being used along with any analysis it may have on the full market value of relevant leases or licenses.
-N.H.
-State ParksSummit Partners

-Present leases and agreements to Commission and ensure that Summit Partners are engaged and heard with respect to leases and contracts on the Summit.
-N.H.
-State ParksSummit PartnersCommission Summit Partners, including N.H.
-State Parks should also work to clarify and solidify existing property rights at the Summit.
-N.H.
-State ParksSummit Partners

-Capital Improvements - Accessibility and Inclusiveness

-Deliverable Entity Responsible Provide for outdoor accessibility and inclusion for those with all levels of abilities and enhance experiences for those with all levels of abilities using technology and designs.
-N.H.
-State ParksSummit Partners Strive to create walking surfaces that are more accessible with an eye towards permeability, considering limiting factors such as climate, and ensure any work is performed within the context of overall master planning objectives.
-N.H.
-State ParksSummit Partners Perform research and investigation to determine the significance of the Summit to indigenous people and, thereafter, identify and considerately incorporate features sensitive to such significance.
-N.H.
-State Parks Summit Partners Native American Commission.
+Provide for outdoor accessibility and inclusion for those with all levels of abilities and enhance experiences for those with all levels of abilities using technology and designs.
+Strive to create walking surfaces that are more accessible with an eye towards permeability, considering limiting factors such as climate, and ensure any work is performed within the context of overall master planning objectives.
+Research and investigate to determine the significance of the Summit to indigenous people and, thereafter, identify and considerately incorporate features sensitive to such significance.
+Post historical interpretive panels on the walls of the Sherman Adams Building.
+Create updated and more modern informational displays within the Sherman Adams Building that provide visitors with better knowledge and understanding of the overall uniqueness of and history of Mount Washington.
+This could include a looping video display.
+Ways to disburse visitors throughout the Summit through trails or other means to enhance visitor experience and prevent overcrowding.

-Capital Improvements - Enhanced Visitor Experience Within Structures

-Deliverable Entity Responsible Post historical interpretive panels on the walls of the Sherman Adams Building.
-N.H.
-State ParksSummit Partners Create updated and more modern informational displays within the Sherman Adams Building that provide visitors with better knowledge and understanding of the overall uniqueness of and history of Mount Washington.
-This could include a looping video display or enhancements to the museum.
-State ParksSummit Partners

-Capital Improvements - Trails

-Deliverable Entity Responsible Explore ways to disperse visitors throughout the Summit through trails or other means to enhance visitor experience and prevent overcrowding.
 Explore modifying the hiking trail network and including new signage to keep visitors on the trail, entertained, and dispersed.
-N.H.
-State ParksSummit Partners Complete a trails assessment prior to making new trail changes.
-N.H.
-State ParksSummit Partners Improve trail around Sherman Adams Building consistent with N.H.
+Complete a trails assessment prior to making new trail changes.
+Improve trail around Sherman Adams Building consistent with N.H.
 State Park and Commission recommendations.
-N.H.
-State ParksSummit Partners Evaluate possibility of Summit loop trail.
-N.H.
-State ParksSummit Partners

-Capital Improvements - Yankee Building

-Deliverable Entity Responsible Continue taking actions to determine how to properly provide an up-to-date communications and maintenance facility.
-N.H.
-State ParksSummit Partners Explore funding opportunities to determine whether there is federal public safety funding available for the Yankee Building.
+Evaluate possibility of Summit loop trail.
+Continue taking actions to determine how to properly provide an up-to-date communications and maintenance facility.
+Explore funding opportunities to determine whether there is federal public safety funding available for the Yankee Building.
 Assist N.H.
 State Parks in utilizing the Capital Budget Process, the American Rescue Plan Act ("ARPA") funding, and other funding sources including the private sector.
-N.H.
-State ParksSummit Partners Consider elements other than just communication when siting, building, or maintaining Summit towers such as aesthetic and environmental impacts.
-N.H.
-State ParksSummit Partners Consider the potential of having a third party construct and operate a telecommunications facility.
-N.H.
-State ParksSummit Partners
+Consider elements other than just communication when siting, building, or maintaining Summit towers.
+Consider the potential of having a third party construct and operate a Telecommunications Facility.
+Ensure that waste management systems are designed, sized, and operated to meet the long-term rather than short-term goals while minimizing environmental degradation.

-Capital Improvements - Water and Waste ----------------------------- -------------------

-Deliverable Entity Responsible Ensure that waste management systems are designed, sized, and operated to meet the long-term rather than short-term goals while minimizing environmental degradation.
 This can be furthered by the use of conservation, utilization, and reclamation technology.
-N.H.
-State ParksSummit Partners Evaluate restroom facility needs, using data and accounting from Summit Partners, and construct future facilities based on that evaluation.
-N.H.
-State ParksSummit PartnersCommission

-Capital Improvements - Energy Efficiency and Sustainability

-Deliverable Entity Responsible Incorporate protective and energy efficient features into Summit structures with designs that reduce intrusion into Summit experiences and the environment.
+Evaluate restroom facility needs, using data and accounting from Summit Partners, and construct future facilities based on that evaluation.
+Incorporate protective and energy efficient features into Summit structures with designs that reduce intrusion into Summit experiences and the environment.
 To the maximum extent possible, and consistent with the presentation of historic settings, incorporate energy and resource efficient technologies, which would be upgraded, consistent with these principles, to accommodate technical advances.
-Encourage minimizing environmental impacts such as emissions.
-N.H.
-State ParksSummit Partners Encourage both structural and non-structural changes that are compatible with energy certifications or the equivalent with an emphasis on renewable energy sources N.H.
-State ParksSummit Partners The Cog Railway will lead efforts to determine if electrical infrastructure and use related to its activities could contribute to cost efficiencies.
-Cog Railway
+Encourage minimizing emissions.
+Explore both structural and non-structural changes that are compatible with energy certifications or the equivalent with an emphasis on renewable energy sources The Cog Railway will lead efforts to determine if electrical infrastructure and use related to its activities could contribute to cost efficiencies.